UoB-COMSM0166/2025-group-13/README.md

 We had a lengthy discussion about whether we should each work in the role we are most skilled at, or whether to explore our interests, and even discussed this with our professors.
 We decided it would be best to balance both, giving each other opportunities to explore new things by shuffling the roles after the second sprint.
 This gave each person the ability to experience something new, as well as work in a role they had experience in.
 At one point, someone felt that they wanted to change roles, and several team members shifted roles to make that happen.
 In the end, we each did some game development as well as at least one other role.

 ## Choosing our tools
 Though we had great communication in person and found it easy to work together, it was harder to continue working when we were apart.
 We needed well-defined, simple ways to communicate.
-We used both Microsoft Teams and Whatsapp for communication, depending on the type of message.
-For coding, we used Visual Studio Code as our IDE and GitHub for collaboration and version control.
-Google Drive helped us organise and share our documents and Powerpoint was useful for creating simple diagrams and visual aids.
+Here is what worked for us:

 **For communication:**